Anxiety, Stress, Fear, Guilt

 Forgiveness, Reconciliation and You.
 Ever been cheated or mistreated?
 Got any lingering grudges?
 Any unclear air between you and a family member, neighbor or coworker?
 Many doctors and social scientists extol the personal and societal benefits of forgiveness and reconciliation.
 Some inspiring case studies.
 (Probe radio series transcript.)

 Forgiveness Can be Good for Your Health.
 Practical benefits of forgiveness.
-(Short op-ed) Chinese
+(Short op-ed) French Chinese

 Sexual Abuse Victor Offers Hope for Sandusky Victims, Others.
 He knows how Jerry Sandusky’s victims must feel.
 Their stories reawakened agonizing memories of childhood sexual abuse in Josh.
 He’d hated his assailant, hated his father, and damned God.
 He felt ashamed, and terribly alone.
 Then a college student’s challenge started him on a quest that changed everything.
 (Short op-ed by Rusty Wright and Meg Korpi)